prism/prism-docs/docs/source/v4_v_v3.rst

 v4_v_v3
 =======

-Prism version 4 (v4) was a complete rewrite. v3 was nearly a decade old and never kept up with Minecraft or the development community.
+Prism version 4 (v4) is a complete rewrite. v3 was nearly a decade old and never kept up with Minecraft or the development community.
 While v4 will feel extremely familiar, there are some important differences.

 .. _differences: